open-telemetry/otel-arrow/README.md

   A collector with support for recording data files for diagnostic and benchmark purposes.
 - [`examples/synthesize`](https://github.com/f5/otel-arrow-adapter/tree/main/collector/examples/synthesize):
   A collector with support for synthesizing telemetry data using a [telemetry-generator](https://github.com/lightstep/telemetry-generator) component.

+#### Miscellaneous components

+Several components were developed to facilitate testing and debugging the primary OTel Arrow components.
+Most importantly, these tools can be used to report problematic data to the OTel Arrow maintainers.
+These components are:

+- `exporter/fileexporter`: Derived from the upstream [fileexporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/fileexporter), this component supports writing files that can be read by the corresponding `filereceiver` in this package (unlike the upstream).
+- `receiver/filereceiver`: Derived from the upstream [filereceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filereceiver), this component supports reading files written by the corresponding `fileexporter` in this package (unlike the upstream).
+- `processor/obfuscationprocessor`: Supports obfuscation of OpenTelemetry data using a [Feistel cipher](https://en.wikipedia.org/wiki/Feistel_cipher).
+- `processor/experimentprocessor`: A probabilistic routing component for conducting experiments between exporters.
+- `connector/validationconnector`: A component for on-the-fly validation of a local pipeline.

 ## License